 An “intent” represents an idea that your bot is able to understand and it is a set of expressions that mean the same thing, but they are constructed in a different manner.

 “Intent” leads us to the next concept, which is an “expression”.
 This, fundamentally, is a sentence that your bot can understand.
 In other words, it is something that a user might tell the bot.
 Examples of expressions are, “I want to create a Purchase Order”, or, “Can you please reset my system password?”.
-SAP CAI recommends a minimum of 30 expressions be created for an intent, however there is no upper limit to the number of expressions one can maintain.
+SAP CAI recommends you create a minimum of 30 expressions for an intent.
+However, there is no upper limit to the number of expressions one can maintain.

-Then, there is the concept of “entity”, which is a keyword that is extracted from the expression and represented by starting with the # key.
-The SAP CAI provides default entities such as date, time, and location, which are called “Gold Entities”.
-These gold entities cannot be changed but you can create your own custom entities.
+Then, there is the concept of “entity”.
+Entity is a keyword that is extracted from the expression and represented by starting with the # key.
+The SAP CAI provides default entities titled “Gold Entities” such as date, time, and location.
+You cannot change these gold entities..
+However, you can create your own custom entities.
 In the expression, “I am from London”, the word “London” would fall under the #Location entity.

 The second step in building a chatbot is to develop the bot’s skills.
 How does one go about doing that?
-It is important to understand here that a skill is a block of conversation that has a clear purpose and is executed based on the user’s intention.
-A skill itself has three different components that are needed in order for it to be executed.
-These are called “Trigger”, “Requirements”, and “Action”.
+It is important to understand that a skill is a block of conversation that has a clear purpose.
+You can execute it based on the user’s intention.
+A skill itself has three different needed components in order to execute it.
+You can call these “Trigger”, “Requirements”, and “Action”.
 Now, let us take a look at what these are.

-A “Trigger” comprises all the conditions that are necessary to determine whether the skill has to be triggered or activated.
+A “Trigger” comprises all the necessary conditions in determining whether you must trigger or activate the skill.
 “Requirement” is a piece of information that the chatbot needs to retrieve from the user before taking an action.

-Once the actions are met and if any requirements that were provided are fulfilled, then the chatbot performs an action.
+Once you meet the actions and fulfill any requirements, the chatbot performs an action.
 It can be something as simple as sending a text message or displaying information or connecting to an external service.

-Once you have a “skilled” bot, it is now ready to be deployed to the final destination, which could be a website or any other third-party service.
+Once you have a “skilled” bot, it is now ready to be deploy to the final destination.
+However, this could be a website or any other third-party service.

-Once deployed, the bot is ready to interact with users and help them navigate the use case that the bot was designed for.
+When you deploy the bot, it is ready to interact with users.
+Additionally, it can help them navigate the use case the bot was designed for.

-Finally, a deployed bot needs to be constantly monitored, which is where bot analytics come into the picture.
+Finally, you must constantly monitor a deployed bot.
+This is where bot analytics come into the picture.